TemoaProject/oeo/README.md

 * A relational database to store the Temoa-compatible model input data.
 We use [sqlite](https://sqlite.org/index.html), a widely  used, open source, self-contained database system for this purpose.
 The ```.sql``` file is a text file, and the ```.sqlite``` file represents the compiled binary sqlite database.
 For more details on the preliminary version of the [OEO input database](US_Regional.sqlite), see [here](InputDatabase_README.md).

-* Input data is documented through a [Jupyter Book](https://jupyterbook.org/intro.html).
+* Input data is documented through a series of Jupyter Notebooks in the [database_documentation](database_documentation/) folder.
 This allows us to combine formatted text through the use of mark down with the ability to execute code, include sqlite database queries that render the input data in a convenient tabular form.

 Note that we are currently working on a preliminary version of the input database and documentation, and we will be sharing it in stages as it is developed.
+View this repo and notebooks interactively on Binder [here](https://mybinder.org/v2/gh/TemoaProject/oeo/master).